 Propane regulators must always be installed with the regulator vent facing downward.
 Regulators that are not in compartments have been equipped with a protective cover.
-Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage that could result in excessive gas pressure causing fire or explosion.
+Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage that could result in regulator not operating correctly.